ErnWong/crystalorb/README.markdown

 - The GDC Talk [It IS Rocket Science!
 The Physics of Rocket League Detailed](https://www.youtube.com/watch?v=ueEmiDM94IE) by Jared Cone.
 - The GDC Talk [Overwatch Gameplay Architecture and Netcode](https://www.youtube.com/watch?v=W3aieHjyNvw) by Timothy Ford.

-(Yes, those are where I absorbed most of my small game-networking knowledge from.
+(Yes, those were where I absorbed most of my small game-networking knowledge from.
 Yes, their designs are probably much better than crystalorb)

 ## Unstable Rust Features